manikyaswathi/harp/README.md

 [or]

-Use an existing copy of the HARP image from our repository a..
+Use an existing copy of the HARP image from our repository
+a.
 Use the harp-framework-local:2.0.0  file for executing the Framework on a local box.
 b.
 Use the harp-framework-ci:2.0.0  file for executing the Framework on TACC or OSC Systems.

 Note: Execute the 'docker build' command from the main folder 'harp'.